TheMonk2121/ai-dev-tasks/000_core/000_backlog.md

 - **Documentation Alignment**: Cross-references must be maintained
 - **Strategic Alignment**: Items must align with development roadmap

+## Setup Required Items

+List any setup prerequisites or required environment steps that must be completed before executing backlog workflows.
+If none are required, state that explicitly.

+Currently, no additional setup is required beyond the instructions in `200_setup/202_setup-requirements.md`.

 <!-- README_AUTOFIX_START -->
 # Auto-generated sections for 000_backlog.md
 # Generated: 2025-08-17T21:51:36.730486